Skip to content

 }

-Please refer to the IDE Extensions Guide for instructions on installing the plugin in VS Code, Cursor, or Trae.
+Please refer to the IDE Extensions Guide for instructions on installing the plugin in VS Code, Cursor, Trae, or CodeBuddy.

 4. Configure Project Settings